cybercryptio/d1-entityframework/Encryptonize.EntityFramework/README.md

 Starting to encrypt a database requires minimal code changes to the an application.

-The model needs to told how what data should be encrypted, this can be done in two ways:
+The model needs to told what data should be encrypted.
+This can be done in two ways:

 - Adding the `Confidential` data annotation to the model
 - Configuring the model using the fluent API